 When you get to the parking lot don’t forget to look at where you are parked.
-At this time there were no lane letters or markers so we counted the garbage cans and said “we are in between the 3rd and 4th.”
+At this time there are no lane letters or markers in the parking lot so we counted the garbage cans and said “we are in between the 3rd and 4th.”

 What to Pack:

 - Reusable Water Bottles – there are plenty of refillable water stations all along the parks trail.

 - Food and Snacks – We didn’t bring in much food.
 I brought in small snacks in individual packs.
 These were great to pull out if there a long or slow moving line.
 The only food we have purchased there so far are hotdogs and a stand across from the theater.
 They are $7 for a large hotdog that my kids split.
 Other than that I found my kids are so busy they are not even thinking about eating..unless it’s the down time in a line.

 - Hand wipes – I wipe hands before snacks, and they’re just good to have.